rkuma183/wilsonmar.github.io/_posts/2017-07-30-java-spring-rest-api-sample.md

    <a target="_blank" href="https://spring.io/guides/gs/consuming-rest/">
    https://spring.io/guides/gs/consuming-rest</a>

-   But this article describes the code using a
-   <strong>hands-on</strong> approach
-   by introducing concepts <strong>after</strong> asking you to take an action, so that you have a <strong>visual</strong> image to go with the commentary.

-> If any of this doesn't work for you or doesn't make sense to you, please reach out to me.

-0. Click on the URL above to see a raw (unformatted) response such as:

    <a name="SampleResponse"></a>

+   The web service returns a JSON document containing a reponse type ("success" or "failure"), an id, and a text string (random quotes about Spring Boot).

    <pre>
 {"type":"success","value":{"id":10,"quote":"Really loving Spring Boot, makes stand alone Spring apps easy."}}
    </pre>

-   The web service returns a JSON document containing a reponse type ("success" or "failure"), an id, and a text string (random quotes about Spring Boot).
+   The response is a raw (unformatted) string if you're using a Google Chrome browser.

-   If you are using a FireFox browser you would see a formatted display:
+   If you are using a FireFox browser, you would see a formatted display such as:

    <pre>
 {